day8/re-frame/docs/clojurescript.md

 Alan Kay once described LISP as "Maxwell's equations of software".
 Paul Graham believes LISP was a competitive advantage for his startup.
-Eric Raymmond said that learning LISP was profoundly enligthening and that knowing it would make you a better programmer for the rest of your days.
+Eric Raymmond said that learning LISP was profoundly enligtening and that knowing it would make you a better programmer for the rest of your days.

 In the 70s, 80s and 90s, the LISP community went through a washing machine phase of evolutionary churn.
 Innovation flourished, experiments happened, prototype ideas were tested and knowledge foliated.